There are many approaches to rearing a child. Some from the past, while there are modern techniques.

 Raise children with a holistic view in mind – body, mind and spirit.
 Nurture or raise the child love as well.

-We, as a world have made immense progress in the medical field.
+We, as a world has made immense progress in the medical field.
 This has resulted in higher life expectancy and better chances of recovery from illnesses.

 Unfortunately, all this development has still not reached every part of the world.
 Also, new conditions have led to newer challenges for people.